-This summer I had the opportunity to attend A Weekend for Highly Sensitive People with Elaine Aron and some of her HSP protégés.
+This summer I had the opportunity to attend A Weekend for Highly Sensitive People with Elaine Aron, the researcher who coined the term HSP and has dedicated her career to researching this trait, and some of her HSP protégés.
 The retreat was held in the Santa Cruz mountains with redwoods outside our windows and hiking trails onsite.
 I felt a bit like a kid in a candy store with getting to meet THE person who identified, researched and verified this trait of sensitivity, on top of being in one of my favorite settings.
-I realize as I review my notes that I may be writing multiple articles about my takeaways from this weekend, but I wanted to start with a review of the basics--an appreciation for who we are and for how legit this trait is.
+As I reflect on my takeaways from this weekend, I wanted to start with a review of the basics--an appreciation for who we are and for how legit this trait is.

 What does it really mean to be a HSP?

 - Depth of processing—This is where all of our deep thinking comes in.
 You know, the whole I’m-gonna-think-about-every-possible-outcome and try to come out with each different detail that could play out?
 Yea, this is that.
 It’s also the insightful, analytical part that loves to really dig in and jump past all the surface-level junk.
 One of my favorite comments I heard from a fellow HSP was that she appreciated how as soon as any of us started to get to know one another we went DEEEEP.
 This is the part of us that loves the real, honest, substantial, meaningful, deep stuff.